FAQ (Frequently Asked Questions)

 The following undergraduate degrees in computing are offered by Texas Tech University:

-- Bachelor of Science in Computer Science (Department of Computer Science)
+- Computer Science BS (Department of Computer Science)

-- Bachelor of Science in Computer Engineering (Department of Electrical & Computer Engineering)
+- Computer Engineering BS (Department of Electrical & Computer Engineering)

 What is Computer Science?